-A motivated workforce is one that recognizes the value of individual contribution.
-In manufacturing, this is often over-looked, resulting in a culture of disenfranchisement and indifference.
+A motivated workforce is one that recognizes the value of an individual’s contribution.
+In manufacturing, this is often overlooked, resulting in a culture of disenfranchisement and indifference.
 We can change this by helping employees recognize that their role is an invaluable part of the complex infrastructure that completes the manufacturing process.

 Bring customers to the plant so that they can meet your employees.
 Share how your product helps the client.
 And let the client express their appreciation to the people who make things possible.
 Night shift employees can feel separated from the core of the working community, so try hosting breakfasts, so that the two shifts can meet, amalgamating the work-force along the way.

 Making your employees feel valued doesn’t have to cost a lot of money – it’s often down to good management practice, recognizing that everyone counts.